-Day 2: Beijing Meals: B, L, D
+Day 2: Beijing

-Rise early this morning to avoid the crowds and drive approximately 2 hours northwest of the city to the Juyongguan Pass to take a walk on the Great Wall of China, appreciating the wall itself and the dramatic scenery.
+Rise early this morning and drive approximately 2 hours northwest of the city to the Juyongguan Pass.
+Here you can walk on the Great Wall of China, appreciating the wall itself and the dramatic scenery.

-Your visit involves walking from the bus to the first section.
-Once your group has been given an introduction to the Great Wall's unique history, you will have free time to explore at your own pace.
-Later, visit the Jade Factory before strolling through the exquisite Summer Palace.
+After walking from the coach to the first section, your group will receive an introduction to the Great Wall's unique history, and a briefing on the different walking routes available, depending on your level of fitness.

+You will then have approximately 2.5-hours free time to explore at your own pace.
+Please note that there are many steps at the wall and certain sections are steeper than others.

+Later, visit the jade factory before strolling through the exquisite Summer Palace.
 In the evening, enjoy a traditional Peking Duck dinner.